JetBrains/teamcity-documentation/topics/net.md

 #### vstest

-The `vstest` command represents the [VSTest console runner](https://plugins.jetbrains.com/plugin/9056-vstest-console-runner) and enables TeamCity to execute tests and automatically import their test results.

-The command requires Visual Studio Test Agent or Microsoft Visual Studio installed on the build agent.
+The `vstest` command is used for testing a project with the VSTest engine and automatically importing the test results.
+Depending on the selected VSTest version, `vstest` can either be run as the [cross-platform .NET CLI command](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-vstest) or as the [VSTest console](https://plugins.jetbrains.com/plugin/9056-vstest-console-runner).

-The `vstest` command shares some of the common options with the basic CLI commands of the .NET runner (see the [corresponding section](#Basic+CLI+Commands) for more details).
+The `vstest` command shares some of the common options with the basic CLI commands of the .NET runner (see the [corresponding section](#Basic+Commands) for more details).

 VSTest-specific fields are: